Per Krøldrup

-He has played 33 games for the Denmark national football team, and was part of their squad for the 2004 European Championship.
+He has played 33 games for the Denmark national team, and was part of their squad for the 2004 European Championship.

 Club career

 Early career

 Born in Farsø, Krøldrup started his footballing career at Danish lower league clubs Farsø/Ullits IK and Aalborg Chang.
 He then went on to play for Copenhagen-based B.93 in the second-tier Danish 1st Division before transferring to Udinese in the Italian top-flight Serie A championship in 2001.
 In his final season at the club, they finished fourth and qualified for the UEFA Champions League.

 Everton

 In June 2005, Krøldrup moved from Udinese to English club Everton on a four-year deal for a transfer fee of £5million.
 Before having played a single game for the club, he suffered a groin injury and had to undergo surgery.
 He made his debut for Everton on 26 December 2005 in a 4-0 defeat to Aston Villa, which was to be his only league game for the club.

 His Everton career was later described as one of the worst transfers in the history of the club and English football, and Krøldrup has stated his difficulties of adapting to the physical aspects of the English game.